 1. Superdawg Drive-In

-Superdawg Drive-In is one of the most iconic hot dog vendors in Chicago and something of an architectural landmark with its giant anthropomorphic hot dogs on the roof and distinctive neon kitsch design.
-It’s also home to one of the most distinctive hot dogs in the city though those at Superdawg might tell you it’s more than a hot dog, in a realm of its own.
+Superdawg Drive-In is one of Chicago’s most iconic hot dog vendors and an architectural landmark with its giant anthropomorphic hot dogs on the roof and distinctive neon kitsch design.
+It’s also home to one of the most distinctive hot dogs in the city though those at Superdawg might tell you it’s more than a hot dog in a realm of its own.

 2. Gene & Jude’s

-Though not strictly in Chicago, many Chicagoans will tell you that Gene & Jude’s is the magnum opus of hot dogs and absolutely worth the short trip to River Grove.
+Though not strictly in Chicago, many Chicagoans will tell you that Gene & Jude’s is the magnum opus of hot dogs and worth the short trip to River Grove.
 You’ll find the ‘depression dog‘ here as opposed to a ‘dragged through the garden’ dog.
-The hot dogs come in a normal bun without poppy seeds, layered with mustard, brown relish, onions, and sport peppers then topped with a fistful of hand-cut in-house fries.
+The hot dogs come in a bun without poppy seeds, layered with mustard, brown relish, onions, and sports peppers, then topped with a fistful of hand-cut in-house fries.

-While you’ll be charmed by the service at Superdawg Drive-In, Gene & Jude’s is more of a brusque no-nonsense establishment.
-So much so that if you enter the Gene & Jude’s website you’ll be greeted with their giant capitalized slogan that reads “NO SEATS.
+While you’ll be charmed by the service at Superdawg Drive-In, Gene & Jude’s is more of a brusque, no-nonsense establishment.
+So much so that if you enter Gene & Jude’s website, you’ll be greeted with their giant capitalized slogan that reads “NO SEATS.
 NO KETCHUP.
 NO PRETENSE.
 NO NONSENSE.
 AMERICA’S #1 HOT DOG.”

-Entering the unassuming North River Grove hot dog vendor you’ll find none of the other mascots, signage, nor frills of any kind that are synonymous with other Chicago hot dog joints.
-Gene and Jude’s offers a frank, straightforward hot dog experience that is demonstratively championed by many Chicagoans.
+Entering the unassuming North River Grove hot dog vendor, you’ll find none of the other mascots, signage, or frills synonymous with other Chicago hot dog joints.
+Gene and Jude offer a frank, straightforward hot dog experience that is demonstratively championed by many Chicagoans.

 3. Redhot Ranch

 Another place that sells a juicy depression dog is Redhot Ranch.
-If you’re all about simplicity, efficiency, and affordability while wanting an exceptional hot dog experience, Redhot Ranch certainly has you covered.
+Redhot Ranch has you covered if you’re all about simplicity, efficiency, and affordability while wanting an exceptional hot dog experience.

 4. Fat Johnnie’s

-Fat Johnnie’s off of Western between 72nd and 73rd is undoubtedly one of the city’s many iconic hot dog stands.
-It’s important not to judge a book by its cover here as the little shack on Western Avenue is a far cry from any flashy establishment.
+Fat Johnnie’s off of Western between 72nd and 73rd is undoubtedly one of the city’s most iconic hot dog stands.
+It’s important not to judge a book by its cover here, as the little shack on Western Avenue is far from any flashy establishment.
 Nonetheless, it’s an essential visit for any Chicagoan or hot dog fan and will forever be cemented in Chicago history.

 5. Jimmy’s Red Hots

-Carry on up W Grand Ave for a good while into Humbolt Park and you’ll come across Jimmy’s Red Hots.
-A fixture on the West Side for over 65 years, the family-owned and operated hot dog stand lays claim to being the longest-standing hot dog stand in the city of Chicago.
+In Humbolt Park, you’ll come across Jimmy’s Red Hots.
+A fixture on the West Side for over 65 years, the family-owned and operated hot dog stand is the longest-standing hot dog stand in Chicago.

 6. Fatso’s Last Stand

-Formerly Phil’s Last Stand, this beloved Ukrainian Village hot dog stand is another reliable joint for all manner of snacks and has become a sanctuary for Ukrainian Village residents at all hours of the day.
-The impressively tasty Chicago hot dog here is “always charred and never steamed” but served Chicago style with mustard, relish, onions, tomatoes, sport peppers and celery salt.
+Formerly Phil’s Last Stand, Fatso’s is a beloved Ukrainian Village hot dog stand and another reliable joint for all snacks that has become a sanctuary for Ukrainian Village residents at all hours of the day.
+The impressively tasty Chicago hot dog here is “always charred and never steamed” but served Chicago style with mustard, relish, onions, tomatoes, sports peppers, and celery salt.

-Fatso’s Last Stand is another place that is billed as having one of the best burgers in the city as well as one of the best hot dogs.
-Oh, and it has world-class shakes too, but we’re here for the hot dogs and we promise you won’t be let down by a Char Dog With Fries that costs only
+Notably, Fatso’s Last Stand is also billed as having one of the best burgers in the city and one of the best hot dogs in Chicago.
+Oh, and it has world-class shakes too, but we’re here for the hot dogs, and we promise you won’t be let down by a Char Dog With Fries that costs only

 7. Wolfy’s

 Serving up Chicago-style hot dogs on the North Side since ’67, Wolfy’s is another place you’ll find perfectly charred dogs and ’60s-era frills.
-The Wolfy’s impaled hot dog on a sparkling fork sign is an unmissable part of the fabric of Peterson Avenue and encapsulates all it means to be a prestigious Chicago hot dog joint: heritage, history, and reliability.
+The Wolfy’s impaled hot dog on a sparkling fork sign is an unmissable part of the fabric of Peterson Avenue.
+It encapsulates all it means to be a prestigious Chicago hot dog joint: heritage, history, and reliability.

 Everything about an experience at Wolfy’s is a delight.
-The establishment is always clean, the staff are extra friendly, and of course, the hot dog is exceptional.
-While a hot dog here will cost you only $2.99 we recommend the Jumbo Dog at $4.99 for the real deal.
+The establishment is always clean, the staff is extra friendly, and the hot dog is exceptional.
+While a hot dog here will cost you only $2.99, we recommend the Jumbo Dog at $4.99 for the real deal.

 Somewhere that has served the Obamas must be doing something right, right?
-Close to Wrigley Field, Byron’s is another no-frills hot dog stand that sells one of the best and most authentic Chicago-style hot dogs in the city.
+Close to Wrigley Field, Byron’s is another no-frills hot dog stand that sells one of the city’s best and most authentic Chicago-style hot dogs.

 9. Henry’s Drive-In

-Henry’s Drive-In is another that requires a little trip to the suburbs located out in Cicero but again, it is absolutely worth the effort.
+Henry’s Drive-In requires a little trip to the suburbs in Cicero, but again, it is worth the effort.

 A landmark on Route 66 at W. Ogden Avenue, Henry’s Drive-In has been serving adored hot dogs in Cicero since the ’50s.
 The “it’s a meal in itself” slogan is no lie.
 It sums up what you get here – a reliable hot dog with no shortcomings that never fails to leave you satisfied.